jhnns-br/wiki-rag/README.md

 avoided.

 **Application/deployment-related**
-- Move variables like IP addersses etc. to a shared config
+- Move variables like IP addresses etc. to a shared config
-- Use runner to automatically create embeddigs
+- Use runner to automatically create embeddings